-During the upcoming two years Wadi in co-operation with Jinda will support 6000 students and enable them to finish their education.
+Since the beginning of 218 Wadi in co-operation with Jinda is supporting 6000 students and enable them to finish their education.

 The ongoing conflicts in the region have led to continuous waves of displaced persons from Syria and Southern Iraq seeking refuge in the KRI.
 This displacement and all the issues that come with it, have placed children and adolescents aged 6-17 at the highest risk of not starting or continuing their education.

 The reasons why these students are not being schooled, are as diverse as their circumstances.
 Some students left their schools because of the lack of transportation, others left because of the lack of governmental support for the schools in camps (due in part to the economic crisis in KRG-Iraq).